gosub-io/gosub-engine/README.md

 # GoSub: Gateway to Optimized Searching and Unlimited Browsing

 A feeble attempt on writing a browser and learning rust.

-**Note: code in the main branch is currently not stable and might not even compile.**

 ```
                        _
                       | |